 Hypertext Transfer Protocol (HTTP) is a data transfer protocol that enables the communication between HTTP clients and servers.
-HTTP is based on a "request-response" protocol between a client and a server.
-The client makes a request and initiates a connection, and the server receives the request and then executes it and sends the result to the client.
-Each HTTP message consists of a request line, HTTP headers, and a message body.
+HTTP is based on a "request-response" architecture between a client and the server.
+The client makes a connection and initiates a request.
+The server receives the request, executes it, and sends the result to the client.
+Each HTTP message consists of a request line (status line for a response), HTTP headers, and a message body.

 What is Connection header?

-The Connection header controls whether the current connection remains open after the transaction.
+The Connection header that allows a single TCP connection to remain open for multiple HTTP requests/responses.
 Persistent connections allow sending multiple requests without opening a new connection for every single transaction.
-The links are persistent by default for HTTP/1.1 clients.
-For HTTP/1.0 connections, you must pass the -H "Connection: keep-alive" request header to indicate that you explicitly want constant contact.
+The connections are persistent by default for HTTP/1.1 clients.
+For HTTP/1.0 connections, you must pass the "Connection: keep-alive" request header to indicate that you explicitly want persistent connection.